LucAce/job_executor/README.md

 Options:

-    -h, --help      Show the help message then exit -jobs FILE      Use the Yaml FILE as the job items file
+    -h, --help      Show the help message then exit --jobs FILE     Use the Yaml FILE as the job items file

 # Yaml Job List File Format